TheRealAnonymous008/quartz/content/details/game design/lenses/Lenses for the Player.md

 * Relevant lenses: [[Lenses for Game Design - Lenses#19.
 The Player|The Player]], [[Lenses for Game Design - Lenses#20.
 Pleasure|Pleasure]]

 ### The Experience is in the Player's Mind
+* *The player puts their mind inside the game world, but the game world only exists in the player's mind*.
 * The mind is the place where the game experience begins.
 * There are four mental abilities that make gameplay possible .
 	* **Modeling** - games are models of the real world that are easy to absorb and manipulate.